 ∙ The Cost of Trade Disruptions at Different Stages of Development (with J. C. Conesa, M. J. Delventhal, and G. Raveendranathan).

-∙ The Neoclassical Growth Model and the Labor Share Decline (with Z. L. Mahone and J. Naval).
+∙ The Neoclassical Growth Model and the Labor Share Decline (with Z. L. Mahone and J. Naval) - revised and resubmitted at The B.E.
+Journal of Macroeconomics.

 ∙ Optimal Design and Quantitative Evaluation of the Minimum Wage (with Z. L. Mahone).Technical Appendix